Feqwr/My-training/README.md

 # My-training
-I decided to post my training in Geek Brains
+I decided to posting my training in Geek Brains